DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 ![](<../../../_Meta/Attachments/Pasted image 20251016033545.png>)

+## High Level Combat Tweaks
+- [ ] Increase TTK slightly across the board.
+This WILL make the game harder and will increase the time the player spends in each room.

+## Enemy Variations

+### Wraith

+- [ ] Simple projectile spell to pester the player from long range
+- [ ] AOE spell that creates a zone on the ground that damages the player over time.
+Restr

 ## Rethink Passive Effects Again
 - Simple Passive effects that you can just add on
 - Passive effects that specifically augment something (only 1 per-slot)